Victorian Railways Y class (diesel): History

-Withdrawals commenced from 1985 and large-scale scrappings commenced during 1991 and 1992.
+Large-scale scrappings commenced during 1991 and 1992.
 After the mass-withdrawals of the Y fleet up to 1992, engines 101, 102, 104, 150 and 151 were on standard gauge, as 103 had been withdrawn in the late 1980s.
 Y101 followed in the early '90s after suffering a collision, but it was not directly replaced.

+In 1990 four engines, Y113, 118, 130 and 171, were altered to be coupled pneumatically when in multiple-unit operation for shunting in Tottenham Yard.
+This was because individual locomotives were no longer sufficient to work longer trains.
+The modification allowed the second engine's self-lapping brake to be cut in or out and be operated from the first engine in a coupled set.

 From 1995, under the newly formed V/Line Freight division, engines Y115, Y151, Y152 and Y169 were running trains on standard gauge, and locomotives Y124 and Y142 were confined to shunting at South Dynon.
-Within a few years Y150 had replaced Y115 on standard gauge, with the latter engine shifting to Ballarat as a yard pilot.
+Within a few years, Y150 had replaced Y115 on standard gauge, with the latter engine shifting to Ballarat as a yard pilot.
 Around the same time, Y169 replaced Y102, and Y152 replaced Y104.
 These two engines were stored at Newport workshops, then transferred to South Dynon's "rotten row" where they sat for about a decade.

 Only two engines—Y152 and Y165—were repainted into the V/Line Freight scheme, which was essentially the same as previous with a new decal and a lighter grey.

 The 1999 sale of V/Line Freight to Freight Victoria included engines 110, 113, 115, 118–119, 121–122, 138, 150–152, 157, 165, 169, 171 and 174.
 Some of these were upgraded by 2002 using traction motors and gear sets cascaded from the Freight Australia A and X Class locomotive upgrades, permitting operation at 80 km/h.
 This required replacing the original plain whitemetal axle boxes; in the short term they were modified but eventually they were all replaced with custom units, obviating the need for fortnightly lubrication of the bearings.
 Air conditioning was also fitted.

 In 2005, Y109 and Y145 were sold to El Zorro.
 145 was scrapped and spare parts used to repair 109, which took on 145's number during its service with El Zorro.
 In 2014, the unit was sold to the Yarra Valley Tourist Railway and renumbered back to its original number.

-On the 17/2/2013 a mass move of Y class occurred to Newport to be distributed to various heritage operators, locomotives on the train consisted of Y127/VAN/Y102/Y143/Y104/Y108/Y125.
+On 17 February 2013, a mass move of Y class occurred to Newport to be distributed to various heritage operators; locomotives on the train consisted of Y127/VAN/Y102/Y143/Y104/Y108/Y125.

-As of October 2025, 2 are in service with V/Line as carriage yard shunters and fitted with low speed controls, with others owned by freight operators Southern Shorthaul Railroad and Pacific National.
+As of October 2025, two are in service with V/Line as carriage yard shunters and fitted with low speed controls, with others owned by freight operators Southern Shorthaul Railroad and Pacific National.
 Seventeen units are officially preserved, though only a handful of those are operational.